HL7/molecular-definition-data-types/input/pagecontent/use-cases.md

       - [Fifth Allele, HLA00001.1:c.144A](MolecularDefinition-example-allelesliced-hla-144-a.html)

 #### CYP2C19 Genotype
 The CYP2C19 gene encodes an enzyme essential for metabolizing several medications, including anti-coagulants, anti-depressants, and proton pump inhibitors.
 Variations in an individual's CYP2C19 genotype can significantly influence drug response, affecting efficacy and risk of adverse effects.
 In this example, the [genotype instance](MolecularDefinition-example-genotype-cyp2c19-1002-and-3.html) is represented as a composite of two haplotypes, [CYP2C19*1.002](MolecularDefinition-example-haplotype-cyp2c19-1002.html) and [CYP2C19*3.002](MolecularDefinition-example-haplotype-cyp2c19-3002.html), each defined by two alleles located at positions 661 and 1016 within the reference sequence context.
-This genomic information involves representing these haplotypes and their constituent alleles by leveraging the Molecular Definition profiles, i.e., Genotype, Haplotype, Allele and Sequence, through a series of interconnected profile instances.
+This genomic information involves representing these haplotypes and their constituent alleles by leveraging the MolecularDefinition profiles, i.e., Genotype, Haplotype, Allele and Sequence, through a series of interconnected profile instances.
 The following nested list shows this example and corresponding MolecularDefinition instances.

 - [Genotype of CYP2C19\*1.002 and CYP2C19\*3.002](MolecularDefinition-example-genotype-cyp2c19-1002-and-3.html)
    - [CYP2C19*1.002:c.[661G; 1016G]](MolecularDefinition-example-haplotype-cyp2c19-1002.html)